Corsaire/first-audit/README.md

 This creates a possibility to reuse the same orders in a new version of `Exchange`.
 Or if someone will create a clone of 0x system, orders will be indistinguishable.

+**Note** : some problems might appear with indistinguishable orders from mainnet and test networks.

 **Solution 1** : order should be bounded to `Exchange` contract address.

 **Solution 2** : keep order information in the separate storage contract that can be reused in a new version of `Exchange` contract.